 We spend hours upon hours in meetings every day.
-If these meetings become in-efficient and company information is at risk of being compromised through the use of consumer grade conferencing tools, it can slowly and subtly begin to eat at the business.
+If these meetings become inefficient and company information is at risk of being compromised through the use of consumer-grade conferencing tools, it can slowly and subtly begin to eat at the business.

 How do we know if the guidelines are working?

 When the guidelines have been established and implemented, they should be tracked.
-This is the only way to gain the necessary insight in the company’s meeting culture to see if and where the business is bleeding.
+This is the only way to gain the necessary insight into the company’s meeting culture to see if and where the business is bleeding.

 - Is everyone able to start virtual meetings on time?

-Which conference platforms are being used (Teams, Webex, Standard SIP, Zoom etc.)
+Which conference platforms are being used (Teams, Webex, Standard SIP, Zoom, etc.)

-- Meeting trends based on teams, departments, technologies used, locations etc.
+- Meeting trends based on teams, departments, technologies used, locations, etc.

 - Are people attending the meetings they’re scheduled for?

 - Are meetings dragging out and eating up company time?

 - How much is saved on travel costs?

 With these data, you can easily analyze and concretize where to save cost and what guidelines to implement further.